 To understand why, first we must think about what sugar is.
-Sugar is the name we give to a family of sweet-tasting chemicals which are extracted from plants like sugar cane, sugar beet, corn, and sugar maple.
+Sugar is a group of sweet compounds found in plants like sugar cane, sugar beet, corn, and sugar maple.
 Examples are sucrose, fructose, and glucose.
 In pure form, these chemicals form colourless or white crystals when not dissolved in water.

 In the “olden” days (before the mid-19th century), almost all sugar sold was brown or black because it was not pure.
 Back then, when people said “sugar”, they meant brown sugar.

-The brown/black colour comes from all the non-sugar parts of the plant, combined with sugar to form a sticky, thick syrup called molasses.
-Molasses has a distinct earthy/burnt/bitter taste which flavours anything it is added to.
+The brown/black colour comes from all the non-sugar parts of the plant.
+These “impurities” combine with the sugar to form a sticky, thick syrup called molasses.
+Molasses adds an earthy/burnt/bitter taste to whatever its added to.

 Nowadays, we have the technology to separate the sugar from the molasses effectively and efficiently, using a centrifuge.
 Most of the sugar sold today is refined centrifugal sugar, produced at vast industrial scale.

-A centrifuge is a machine which spins a pre-processed sugar-molasses solution fast enough so that pure sugar crystals are separated from the molasses.
-The sugar crystals are collected and further refined to produce common white sugar, a singular product which is sold as 99.5% pure sugar.
+A centrifuge is a machine which spins a batch of pre-processed sugar-molasses solution.
+It spins fast enough so that pure sugar crystals are separated from the molasses.
+The sugar crystals are collected and further refined to produce common white sugar.
+At this stage it is a singular product which is sold as 99.5% pure sugar.

-This high purity is a big reason for sugar’s bad reputation for being a massive source of “empty calories” because, besides calories, there is practically no other nutritional value.
+This high purity is a big reason for sugar’s bad reputation.
+It is so pure that, besides calories, there is practically no other nutritional value.
+Pure calorie foods are known as “empty calorie foods” because they don’t contain vitamins and minerals.
 Less-pure brown sugar has more nutritional value because it includes molasses along with the sugar.

 Panela is sugar

 The word “panela” is simply the name given to the type of sugar made in some parts of South America.
 In other parts of South America, this same sugar is called rapadura, chancaca, atado dulce, or piloncillo.
-Panela has been made in the region for about 500 years, and it continues to be made the same way to this day.
+Panela has been made in the region for about 500 years.
+Even today, it continues to be made the same way.

-Panela imported from South America is cane sugar (sucrose), just as the normal white and brown sugar grown and sold in Australia is.
+Imported from South America, panela is cane sugar (sucrose), same white and brown sugar made in Australia.
 The key difference between panela and regular sugar (besides the price) comes from the way it is made.
 Unlike centrifugal sugar, panela is made the pre-19th century way, by simply evaporating the water.

-The answer to that question lies in a not-so-secret secret of the sugar industry: brown sugar is normal white sugar, with some molasses splashed onto it.
-It is far more efficient for the sugar company to make white sugar then add varying amounts of molasses to it in order to arrive at the desired colour and taste combination, rather than make separate batches of less-refined sugar.
+The answer to that question lies in a not-so-secret secret of the sugar industry: brown sugar is normal white sugar.
+Well, except that it has some molasses splashed onto it.
+First, the sugar companies make white sugar.
+Then they spray molasses onto it if they want to make brown sugar.

 Crack a typical brown sugar crystal in half and look closely, you will see that it is white inside!

-Unlike typical brown sugar, panela is brown all the way through, so it contains a higher proportion of molasses and tastes much more “molassesy”.
+Unlike typical brown sugar, panela is brown all the way through.
+It therefore contains a higher proportion of molasses and tastes much more unrefined.
 Panela is a less-pure sugar than normal brown sugar because it is made the old-fashioned way, without a centrifuge.

-Panela and other non-centrifugal sugars naturally contain molasses as well as sugar, so by default they are theoretically healthier because molasses contain trace minerals and vitamins whereas sugar is just that: sugar.
+Panela and other non-centrifugal sugars naturally contain molasses as well as sugar.
+This makes them healthier because molasses contain trace minerals and vitamins whereas sugar is just that: sugar.

 You would need to eat 20 spoons of panela to get the nutrition of one spoon of molasses.
 One spoon of molasses would provide about one fifteenth of your recommended daily amount of vitamin B6.

-The amount of extra minerals and vitamins you get from a teaspoon of panela stirred into your coffee compared to a teaspoon of regular white sugar is so tiny as to be virtually undetectable.
+The amount of extra minerals and vitamins in a teaspoon of panela compared to regular sugar is undetectably small.
 If you are eating panela to get the nutritional benefit of molasses, you’re doing it wrong.
 Just buy a jar of molasses instead.

-As you can see from our calorie counter database, there is no meaningful difference in the calorie count of panela and regular sugar.
-Most types of sugar pack about 385-395 calories per 100 grams, (about 18 calories for a teaspoon) including both centrifugal and non-centrifugal types.
+Most types of sugar pack about 385-395 calories per 100 grams, (about 18 calories for a teaspoon).
+This is true for both centrifugal and non-centrifugal types.